 E-Mail Address: firstname.lastname@example.org

 - (2020).
-Gehlhausen Anderson, S., & Blankenberger, B. (joint first authorship).
+Gehlhausen Anderson, S., & Blankenberger, B. (joint first authorship, online ahead of print).
 Validation and living learning communities: An evaluation case study.
 Journal of College Student Retention: Research, Theory & Practice.
 Available here.

 - (2020).
 Blankenberger, B. & Williams, A. COVID and the impact on higher education: The essential role of integrity and accountability, Administrative Theory & Praxis, 42(3), 404-423.
 Available here.